Fees for an Initial Evaluation

 There is also usually less paperwork to review, whether that is from your doctor, therapist, AME, employer, or the FAA.

+Finally, the written report is shorter because I would have already documented a comprehensive history in my first report.
 As a rough estimate, a followup evaluation usually takes only about 1/3 as much time as a full initial evaluation.